 But man fell from God’s fellowship through sin, and subsequently forfeited his infinite state of happiness.

 Even though God lives in eternal bliss in Himself, He does not exist in a universal state of goodness, but rather, the universal state of His kingdom derives its goodness from Him.
-Everything He does is governed by the laws of righteousness.
+Everything He does is governed by His laws of righteousness.
 It is therefore, from this state of righteousness that all moral beings live in perfect benevolence and partake of God’s infinitely happy state.

 Free will to choose